ideafast/stack/README.md

 ### Submodules and dependencies

-The [IDEAFAST/ETL pipeline](https://github.com/ideafast/ideafast-etl) and [Zammad](https://github.com/zammad/zammad-docker-compose) are used as a submodule to simplify working with their compose file.
-When you first download the repo the `/instances/pipeline/ideafast_etl` and `/instances/zammad` folders will be empty and you'll need to initialise it:
+The [IDEAFAST/ETL pipeline](https://github.com/ideafast/ideafast-etl) is used as a submodule to simplify working with their compose file.
+When you first download the repo the `/instances/pipeline/ideafast_etl` folder will be empty and you'll need to initialise it:

 ```shell
 git submodule update --init --recursive